St3fan1n1/Basic-OpenGL-and-Graphic-Rendering/README.md

 # **Basic Introduction to OpenGL and Graphic Rendering**

-In this project I will be following ***Learning Modern 3D Graphics Programming by*** *Jason L. McKesson*.
+In this project I will be Learning ***Modern 3D Graphics Programming by***.
 Everything writen in this repository will be for personal study.

 # Graphics and Rendering
 Every that is rendered in a screen comes from a 2D array of ***pixels***.
 The word pixel comes from the term **Pic**ture **El**ement.